Amitke/SweetTrip/blogs/top-8-best-things-to-do-in-prayagraj.md

 ---
-title: ""
+title: "Top 8 Best Things to Do in Prayagraj"
-description: ""
+description: "Discover the top 8 best things to do in Prayagraj.
+1. Allahabad Fort, 2.
+Anand Bhavan, 3.
+Kumbh Mela, 4.
+Triveni Sangam.
+Plan your perfect trip with our must-visit guide."
-keywords: "Things to do in Prayagraj, sweet trip"
+keywords: "Best Things to Do in Prayagraj, Allahabad Fort, Anand Bhavan, Kumbh Mela, Triveni Sangam"
 canonicalUrl: false
 faq: false
 openGraphTags: false